UCB-NE-204-2022/Devin_Thatcher_NE204/Lab1/README.md

 Asks for HDF5 file location, then for the first 120000 pulses: subtracts from the pulse the average of the pre-trigger delay, then fits an exponential.
 If the parameters found for the exponential fit are greater than zero: uses a trapezoid filter and integrates with pole-zero correction.
 An array of the average of each flat top is saved to a .npy file.
 Program also prints how many pulses have been processed successfully, since it takes a while to run.

-Used to create .npy files for Co60, Eu152, Cs137, Na22, and Ba133 in SampleSpectra folder, using a rise time of 400 and flat top of 200 for each (1.6 uS and 0.8 uS).
+Used to create .npy files for Co60, Eu152, Cs137, Na22, Ba133, Th228 in SampleSpectra folder, using a rise time of 400 and flat top of 200 for each (1.6 uS and 0.8 uS).

 ### EnergyCalibration.py